Map Name: 2025-2026 Williston High School Continuous Plan

 Objectives

-• If WHS focuses on gaps during intervention time, student achievement in core classes will improve.
+• WHS will work with students during intervention time so that student achievement in core classes will improve

 Critical Initiative